smcarley/fullstack-template/memory/engineering_guidelines.md

 - Validate all request/response bodies with Zod at the server edge.
 - SSE: set proper headers (`text/event-stream`, no-cache, keep-alive) and heartbeat comments.
 On the client, use `EventSource` with reconnect/backoff.

+### Backend service: Express
+- Build backend HTTP APIs using Express.
+Structure routes by domain and mount under a versioned base path.
+- Use centralized error handling with `@hapi/boom` and map to standardized problem+json responses.
+- Register OpenAPI-derived request/response validators at route boundaries.
+- Serve Swagger UI from Express using the generated OpenAPI document for manual testing and exploration.

 ### Architectural Decision: Frontend proxies all API requests (no client-side CORS)
 - All browser requests must target relative endpoints under `/api/*` in the Next.js app; clients must not call external origins directly.
-- Implement proxying with Next.js Route Handlers under `app/api/*` that forward to backend services using server-side `fetch`.
+- Implement proxying with Next.js Route Handlers under `app/api/*` that forward to Express backend services using server-side `fetch`.
 - Forward and sanitize headers: include `Authorization`, cookies, correlation IDs; add/propagate `X-Request-ID`.
 - Treat the proxy as the ingress boundary: do not enable public wildcard CORS on backend services; enforce origin/method allowlists at the proxy when needed.
 - SSE proxying: set `Content-Type: text/event-stream`, disable buffering, stream chunks as-is, send heartbeat comments, and abort upstream on client disconnect.